 There will be auditions for the levels Intermediate, Intermediate-Advanced and Advanced.

 When you sign up to the Swing Break Camp, we will ask you to register to a specific level.
-Please read the level descriptions carefully and pick the level that suits you best.
-Levels are always relative to the level of the people attending the event.
+Please read the level descriptions carefully and pick the level that suits you best:

-You have been dancing for up to a year (you started dancing before November 2016) and you attend classes and night parties regularly.
+You have been dancing from 6 month up to 2 years and you attend classes and night parties regularly.
 You are familiar with both rhythms and general mixing of patterns (six counts, eight counts, charlestons…), as well as the technique that comes with it.
 You should be able to both dance to faster songs in Charleston feeling and to medium-tempo songs in Lindy hop feeling.
 You can lead/follow clearly.